Last Updated on by

 These, of course, contain no fat.
 The carb count is generally a bit higher here than in the whole milk option.
 The amount of protein is roughly the same.

 Here’s a look at how all of these yogurts compare in macros.
-The best yogurts for a keto diet will depend on what the rest of your diet actually looks like.
+The best yogurts for a ketogenic diet will depend on what the rest of your diet actually looks like.
 Some people struggle to get their protein in for the day, while others find it challenging to hit their fat goals.
-Some choose to consume more carbs than others.
+Some choose to consume more net carbs than others.

 |Fat (per serving)||Protein (per serving)||Carbs (per serving)|